tststs/atom-ternjs/README.md

 ```
 Restart the server: *Packages -> Atom Ternjs -> Restart server*

+If completion isn't working as expected, you may also have a look here: [Third party plugins local](#third-party-plugins-local) section!

 ## Third party plugins local
 This is a bit hacky but necessary if a third party plugin isn't working.
 Any help to improve this is appreciated.
 This example uses [tern-node-express](https://github.com/angelozerr/tern-node-express).